 How to Budget For Your FSA

-As we close in on summer, those looking to make the most out of their employee benefits should start budgeting next year’s FSA.
+As we get further into 2020, those looking to make the most out of their employee benefits should start budgeting next year’s FSA.
 If you’re not sure what that means, or you’re not sure where to start, we’re here to help!
 The best place to get started when it comes to budgeting for your FSA is an online calculator — like the one we provide here, or the one provided by the FSA Store.
 These should give you a basic idea of what you could be saving, if you were using your FSA to really take advantage of your benefits.
 Of course, crunching the numbers is different than really understanding how you can make your flexible spending account work for you.
 Here’s a breakdown of what your FSA is, what you can use it for, and how it can help you save on next year’s taxes: What is an FSA?
 FSAs—or flexible spending accounts—are special accounts that eligible employees can allocate pre-tax dollars to throughout the year, using those dollars to pay for pre-approved expenses, like medical care not already covered under their health insurance.
 There are a few different types of FSA, but the two primary ones are Health FSAs, which cover eligible healthcare expenses, and Dependent care FSAs, which can cover expenses like childcare and summer camps.
 Because that money is set aside from your paycheck before taxes can be taken out, you can actually save quite a bit from year to year, if you budget correctly!
 Generally speaking, the annual limit for an FSA is $2,750 and the full amount will be available for use at the beginning of the year, courtesy of your employer.
 What FSAs Can Cover FSAs can cover a wide variety of costs, including the following:

 OTC Medications (acne meds, antibiotics, cold/flu medicine, etc.)